 - Placement and job availability

-- Availability of shore jobs – Some people even think about availability of shore jobs once they have worked for certain years on ships.
+- Availability of shore jobs – Some people even think about the prospect and availability of shore jobs once they have worked for certain years on ships and wish to pursue other interests

 Let’s look at each aspect individually.

-Salary structure of both engine and deck departments is almost the same.
-This means that officers at corresponding rank in both the departments earn almost equally.
-The article on average range of salaries of officers on ships would help to resolve the doubt.
+The salary structure of both engine and deck departments is almost the same.
+While there were some differences earlier with regard to salaries, both departments have commensurate salaries in relation to their rank on board.
+This means that officers at corresponding rank in both the departments earn almost equally, that is to say, that the Chief Engineer and the Master have almost similar salaries (sometimes the Master has a higher pay but nothing too significant in terms of the difference).
+The article on the average range of salaries of officers on ships would help to resolve the doubt.

 Work profile in both engine and deck departments is challenging and rewarding.
 It’s the person’s prerogative to decide between engine side and navigation side.

-A ship cannot run without engine officers and deck officers.
-Thus the need of both the type of officers will always be there (Unless they come up with totally unmanned ships).
+A ship cannot run without engine officers and/or deck officers.
+The engineers are experts with the engine and the navigating officers handle their area of expertise with regards to safe navigation and cargo operation.
+Thus the need for both the type of officers will always be there (unless they come up with totally unmanned ships; even, in this case, there will always be a human element involved that can never be totally negated).
 Both the sides have bright and respectable futures.

 This is one aspect which bothers the most especially to those who are just entering the field.
-Though there are several reasons because of which deck cadets and junior marine engineers are not getting jobs, the situation is expected to improve soon.
+Though there are several reasons because of which deck cadets and junior marine engineers are not getting jobs, the situation can be expected to improve soon.
+Shipping is very well known to be a cyclical industry with boom and bust cycles depending upon the existing status of the economy and industrialisation in the world.
+With the boom comes more trade, more ships and more jobs and corresponding to the bust is a downturn in the shipping industry with lesser jobs, pay cuts etc.

-However, it is to note that employment problems are prominent in every filed at the starting level and it’s the same with merchant navy as well.
+However, it is to note that employment problems are prominent in every field at the starting level and it’s the same with merchant navy as well.

-Officers of higher ranks from both engine and deck departments are always in demand.
+Officers of higher ranks from both engine and deck departments are always in demand in accordance with the expertise they come with.

-For those who also consider on shore job prospects must note that there are several opportunities on shore of merchant navy officers.
+For those who also consider on shore job, prospects must note that there are several opportunities on shore for merchant navy officers.

-Experienced marine engineers and deck officers can get jobs in the management department of shipping companies.
+Experienced marine engineers and deck officers can get jobs in the management department of shipping companies which includes operations manager, ship broker, chartering department, Manning department etc

-However it is advisable to sail for certain years and take good amount of experience before shifting to shore jobs.
+However, it is advisable to sail for certain years and have a good amount of experience before shifting to shore jobs.